TV picks for April 9: ‘Homeland,’ gospel music

 “NCIS: Los Angeles,” 8 p.m.
 (KIRO): The team investigates a defense contractor designing a nuclear weapon who’s suspected of selling Navy secrets to a foreign government.

 “American Crime,” 10 p.m.
-(KOMO): Emmy-winning drama series, this season with story lines focusing on migrant workers; Shae considers online sex work; Jeanette makes a life-altering decision; Kimara tries to help another troubled girl.
+(KOMO): This season, the Emmy-winning series has story lines focusing on migrant workers.
+Shae considers online sex work; Jeanette makes a life-altering decision; Kimara tries to help another troubled girl.

 “Elementary,” 10 p.m.
 (KIRO): Holmes and Watson investigate the murder of one of New York’s worst private investigators; Holmes dismantles a local organization of private investigators.